 - For clarification questions, discuss them in the mailing list, which we monitor

 - Work in groups of 2 for project

 - everyone should know every part of code

 - we may ask you to explain specific parts of code

 - Do not copy lab solutions from other groups!

 - we use code plagiarism detection tools

 - we will check if you fully understand your code

-- Do the homework and quiz individually
+- Do the quizzes individually

 - You wouldn't steal a handbag.

 - You wouldn't steal a car.

-- You wouldn't steal a compiler or homework!
+- You wouldn't steal a compiler!